Duotun/MR-with-CG-and-AI/README.md

 ---
 # :moon_cake: Sketch in MR
 An excellent collection of sketch applications could be found in this [github repository](https://github.com/MarkMoHR/Awesome-Sketch-Based-Applications).
+I would also highlight important publications from my perspective.

+- [Experimental Evaluation of Sketching on Surfaces in VR](https://dl.acm.org/doi/10.1145/3025453.3025474), Arora et al., CHI 2017

 ---
 # :compass: Interactive Tasks in MR
-Also consider remote collaborations
+To provide immersive feelings and interaction conveniences in MR, lots of research focus on interactive design tasks including single-view work pipelines and remote collaborations with MR technology.

+- []

 ---
 # :world_map: Multi-Modal in MR

 ---
 # :church: Affective Computing in MR
+In this part, we would like to explore excellent research in performing user study on how MR technolocy will help to build a better system to understand human beings' affections, perception and phychological activities in various context.
+Moreover, with MR technology's advancements, reseachers are working on developing innovative systems to provide more inspirations, more engagements, more accessibility to people in need.

 - [The Exploration and Evaluation of Generating Affective 360∘ Panoramic VR Environments Through Neural Style Transfer](https://arxiv.org/abs/2303.13535), Li et Al., IEEE VR 2023 Poster

 ---
 # :beer: Cool Demos & Technology
+we list multiple implementations, plugins, tools and libraries in MR technology for the purporse of rapid learning and practice.

 - [Hekky PBR](https://docs.hyblocker.dev/en/shaders/hekky-pbr/what-is-hekky-pbr/), a physically based shader with a focus on [VRChat](https://hello.vrchat.com/)